 I have also worked on the use of information and learning-theoretic techniques to drive fundamentally new video compression and communication paradigms.
 Our research resulted in the creation of standard-compliant (H.264) and distributed source coding video codecs which were state-of-the-art in both industry and academia.
 This effort resulted in an IBM Outstanding Innovation Award.

-I am an IBM Master Inventor, and have more than fifty granted patents and filed patent applications.
-I have more than fifty peer-reviewed publications in the above fields.
+I am an IBM Master Inventor, and have more than ninety granted patents and filed patent applications.
+I have more than sixty peer-reviewed publications in the above fields.
 I received my Ph.D. from the University of Illinois, Urbana-Champaign and my B.Tech. from the Indian Institute of Technology, Delhi.